The complete Jerusalem guide

 Christianity’s holiest site, traditionally identified as the location of the crucifixion, burial and resurrection of Jesus.
 The current basilica is shared by six denominations under the Status Quo agreement of 1852, which is why you see Greek Orthodox, Roman Catholic, Armenian Apostolic, Coptic, Syriac and Ethiopian sections each maintaining their own clergy and altars.
 Free entry, modest dress required, no photography during services.
 Aim for early morning (06:30 opening) to beat the queues at the Aedicule.

 The Temple Mount — known as Haram al-Sharif to Muslims — is the platform that holds the Dome of the Rock and the Al-Aqsa Mosque, Islam’s third-holiest site.
-Non-Muslim visitors enter via the wooden Mughrabi Bridge from the Western Wall plaza during specific morning and afternoon windows (typically Sunday to Thursday).
+Non-Muslim visitors enter via the wooden Mughrabi Bridge from the Western Wall plaza during specific morning and afternoon windows (typically Monday to Thursday and Saturday).
 The complex is administered by the Jordanian Waqf; rules around non-Muslim entry to the buildings change periodically — at present, entry to the Dome of the Rock and Al-Aqsa Mosque is limited to Muslim worshippers only.
 Modest dress is strictly enforced.
+See the Temple Mount / Haram al-Sharif visitor guide for access rules, dress code, and practical planning advice.

 Christianity’s traditional route of the cross winds through the Muslim and Christian Quarters in fourteen stations, terminating inside the Holy Sepulchre.
 Franciscan-led processions every Friday at three (winter four) are open to visitors.
 Walking the route slowly takes about ninety minutes; many travellers join a guided walk to follow the historical context properly.